Table of Contents

 After hatching, chicks require a warm, safe environment:

-Offer only water and a little grit during the first 24 hours to prevent dehydration.
+- Offer only water and a little grit during the first 24 hours.

 Traditional Methods: Alternative Incubation Without Electricity